History of Maxine Waters in Timeline

 October 24, 2018: Pipe Bombs Sent to Waters' Offices

-2018: Included in Time's "100 Most Influential People"
+2018: Included in Time's 100 Most Influential People

-In 2018, Maxine Waters was recognized as one of Time magazine's "100 Most Influential People".
+In 2018, Maxine Waters was included in Time magazine's list of the "100 Most Influential People of 2018."

 2018: Called on to Resign

 In early 2018, Maxine Waters was among the members of Congress the Republican Jewish Coalition called on to resign due to their connections with Louis Farrakhan.
+The Pittsburgh Jewish Chronicle noted Waters had "long embraced Farrakhan" and refused to denounce him.

 December 18, 2019: Waters Votes for Trump's Impeachment